kingformatty/NUSD/README.md

 ## **Credit**

-This repository relates to our work in the Inetspeech 2023 paper, "Non-uniform Speaker Disentanglement For Depression Detection From Raw Speech Signals".
+This repository relates to our work in the Interspeech 2023 paper, "Non-uniform Speaker Disentanglement For Depression Detection From Raw Speech Signals".
 The framework is based on https://github.com/adbailey1/DepAudioNet_reproduction

 **Prerequisites**